NProfileAnalysisComputationalTool/npact/npactflask/README.md

 * `cleanup.py` used to clean out old uploaded files so they don't take too much space on the server.

-* `django.fcgi` is the entry point for fcgi webservers.
+* `flask.fcgi` is the entry point for fcgi webservers.

-* `npactflask/mediabundles.py` controls loading static assets

 * `npactflask/static/bower_components` - third party javascript
   libraries installed via [bower][], to be used in the final